John Limbert: Bringing Meaning to a “Bunch of Old Clothes”

 John Limbert generously donated his clothing from his ordeal to NMAD, remarking, “let me thank…the museum of diplomacy for bringing meaning to what would otherwise be a collection of old clothes.”

 For museums and their visitors, an object — also known as an artifact — can be important for different reasons.
-For art museums in particular, the object is important because it has artistic merit.
-The style, the execution, or the visual impact are what brings it meaning and significance as a tangible object.
+For art museums, in particular, the object is important because it has artistic merit.
+The style, the execution, or the visual impact are what bring it meaning and significance as a tangible object.

 In other instances, especially in history-focused museums, objects carry significance as witnesses — something that was present at a historical event, carried by an important person, or otherwise is meaningful because of where it was or who used it.
 That connection makes them meaningful for visitors and helps tell the story of the event or the person it bore witness to.
 John Limbert’s clothing bore witness to the entire 444 days of his ordeal as a hostage in Iran.